BeanEater1269/TechJam-2026-Team-STH/docs/dataset-plan.md

 # Dataset Plan

-> Supersedes the original "Track 5, locked as of tonight" plan below in this file's history --
-> the working resolution and source mix both changed once the pipeline was actually built.
-> Numbers here are pulled directly from `data/manifest.csv` (30,000 rows), not estimates.

 Base pool: **30,000 images** (before the 15 transform variants), split **15,000 real / 15,000 fake**.
 Working resolution: **512x512** (see "Why 512" below -- this replaced the original 680 plan).